Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Performance Analysis

 (b) Suppose $\bv{\pi}(t)=\bv{\pi}$ $\forall\, t$.
 Then, if $W_{m}(t)\geq W_{d}(t)=d$, under \ade($T_l, d, \epsilon_d$) with $d\geq\ln\frac{4}{\delta}\cdot\frac{2}{\epsilon_d^2}+w+1$, with probability at least $1-\delta - (w+1)MT_l^{-2\log(T_l)}$, $b_m(t+1) = b_m(t)$. $\Diamond$ \end{lemma} \begin{proof} See Appendix A. \end{proof}

 Lemma \ref{lemma:detection} shows that for a stationary system, i.e., $\bv{\pi}(t)=\bv{\pi}$, $W_m(t)$ will likely grow to a large value (Part (b)), in which case $\bv{\pi}_{a}(t)$ will stay close to $\bv{\pi}$ most of the time.
 If instead $\mathcal{W}_m(t)$ and $\mathcal{W}_d(t)$ contain samples from different distributions, \ade{} will reset $\mathcal{W}_m(t)$ with high probability.
-Note that since the first $w+1$ slots are predicted, this means that \plc{} detects changes $O(w)$ slots faster compared to that without prediction.
+Note that since the first $w+1$ slots belong to prediction, \plc{} detects changes $O(w)$ slots faster compared to methods without prediction.
 The condition $\max|\pi_{1i} - \pi_{2i}| > 4(w+1)e_w/d$ can be understood as follows.
 If we want to distinguish two different distributions, we want the detection threshold to be no more than half of the distribution distance.
 Now with prediction, we want the potential prediction error to be no more than half of the threshold, hence the factor $4$.
-Also note that the delay involved in detecting a distribution change is nearly order-optimal, in that it requires only $d=O(1/\min_i|\pi_{1i} - \pi_{2i}|^2)$ time, which is known to be necessary for distinguishing two distributions \cite{robin-lai-1985}.
+Also note that the delay involved in detecting a distribution change is nearly order-optimal, i.e., $d=O(1/\min_i|\pi_{1i} - \pi_{2i}|^2)$ time, which is known to be necessary for distinguishing two distributions \cite{robin-lai-1985}.
 Moreover, $d=O(\ln(1/\delta))$ shows that a logarithmic window size is enough to ensure a high detection accuracy.